JackTrip for Windows10 (5-Feb-2021, v1.3.0 stable)

 - If the command prompt does not start in the C: drive, type c:.
-Once you are using the C: drive, change the directory of the command prompt by typing cd JackTrip.
-Note: JackTrip must be run from its installation directory.
+Once you are using the C: drive, change the directory of the command prompt by typing cd to whichever folder jacktrip is in (after downloading).
+Note: jacktrip must be run from its installation directory.

 To run jacktrip, type jacktrip -s.
 When jacktrip is running, it will show the output shown below:

 Check that jacktrip shows up in Jack by clicking on the Connect button